-I’ve collated articles on a wide variety of topics (coronavirus; abortion; elections), focusing on different aspects of disinformation (creation; amplification; disruption).
+I’ve collated articles on a wide variety of topics (coronavirus; abortion; elections), focusing on different aspects of disinformation (creation; amplification; impact).
 The articles have been tagged based on different qualities, to help quickly finding content relevant to your interests.
-This page explains the tags.

-First Draft’s information disorder taxonomy defines seven categories which encapsulate the spectrum of content considered “fake news” in common parlance:
+First Draft’s Information Disorder spectrum defines seven different categories which encapsulate the spectrum of “fake news” (from misunderstood jokes to entirely fabricated content).

 There are several options which allow you to find articles you’re interested in:

 The Content Context tag categorises articles based on the theme of disinformation referenced (for example this article debunking an inauthentic voice message, which is tagged with Coronavirus).

 Use this tag to filter based on what the assessed disinformation is (e.g. a screenshot, comment or video).

 Facebook, Twitter and Instagram are all examples of platforms on which disinformation is commonly published.
 Filter to a particular platform if you want to see what’s been spread on them, or to find out how aggressors exploit their unique features.